kpratik2015/My-Notes/Angular-4.md

 tslint is a static analysis for typescript code.

+## Webpack

+Angular CLI uses webpack to combine our scripts, stylesheets and other stuff into bundles and minifies the bunbles

+main.bundle.js has all our core code

+styles.bundle.js has styles stored in javascript bundle

+vendor.bundle.js has 3rd party code

+Whenever you modify a file, webpack recompiles the bundle and displays the output.

+### It is called Hot Module Reloading

+## AngularJS vs Angular 2 vs  Angular 4

+AngularJS was introduced in 2010.
+The framework was not designed keeping the current frameworks in mind.
+So they redesigned it to Angular 2 in 2016.

+Angular 4 came out after Angular 2.3.
+Angular 4 was not a new framework, it wasn't a major upgrade.

+Angular libraries:
+- core
+- compiler
+- http
+- router

 ## Components

 Where you'll spend most of your time.
 They are basic building blocks.